Menu

 Application Process

-The online form will take you through the four sections of the application:
+The online form will take you through the application.
+You will be asked to provide the following information:

-You can save and return to your application later to complete it.
-When you are satisfied with your responses, “save and finalize” to submit your application.
-Once the application has been submitted, you cannot return to edit the form.
+Applicants can save their application and return later to complete it.
+When they are satisfied with their responses, they can click “save and finalize” to submit their application.
+Once they submit their application, they cannot return to edit the form.

 Final Report

-In order to remain eligible for future funding, you must submit a final report within 30 days of the completion of the project to funding@culturalheritage.org.
+In order to remain eligible for future funding, applicants must submit a final report within 30 days of the completion of the project to funding@culturalheritage.org

 We may publish reports in full or in part, including posting on our website.